Isocurvature Induced Gravitational Waves at Pulsar Timing Arrays: Isocurvature Induced Gravitational Waves

 \section{Isocurvature Induced Gravitational Waves}

 With just scalar (metric and density) perturbations, tensor fluctuations $h_{ij}$ in Eq.~\eqref{eq:perturbed_metric} can not be sourced at the first order in perturbation theory due to the mismatch of the spin structure.
-However, at the second order, there is a source term for tensor modes from the combination of scalar perturbations.
-Following the standard formalism in Refs.~\cite{Kohri2018,Espinosa:2018eve,Pi:2020otn,Gong:2019mui}, the equation of motion for tensor perturbation $h_{ij}$ (or gravitational waves) is given by
+However, at the second order, there is a source term for tensor modes from the combination of scalar perturbations. {The equation of motion for tensor fluctuation $h_{ij}$ can be derived from the second-order Einstein's equation, which depends on the second-order energy momentum tensor $T^{(2)}_{ij}$.
+For cases without anisotropic stress (AD/CDI/BDI/NDI), the whole radiation bath is strongly coupled.
+Under the tight-coupling approximation, the leading contribution to the second-order energy momentum tensor is given as~\cite{Saga:2014jca,Mangilli:2008bw}}

+{where $v$ is another way to denote the velocity perturbation, which is related to the previously defined $\theta$ as $\theta(k)=-k^2v(k)$.\footnote{We drop the superscript label $^{(1)}$ for first order perturbations for simplicity.} Here we neglect contributions from matter components (CDM and baryons) because they are highly suppressed deep inside the radiation domination.
+For the DRDI case, free-streaming DR cannot be treated as a coupled fluid, and thus the second-order energy momentum tensor reads}